bauer-kirch/cwa-event-registration-url/README.md

 This PHP library allows generating Check-In URLs for the [Corona Warn App](https://www.coronawarn.app/) which can then be used to generate a QR code from.
 Moreover, event details can be extracted from existing Check-In URLs.

 This library does not generate a QR code image.
-A dedicated library for QR code generation can be used for that, either in PHP or client side using JavScript.
+A dedicated library for QR code generation can be used for that, either in PHP or client side using JavaScript.
 A QR code generated from the check-in URL will open the [Corona Warn App](https://www.coronawarn.app/) on mobile devices.

 ## Installation